 If your facility does not have periodic measurements of stormwater releases of the EPCRA Section 313 chemical, but has submitted chemical-specific monitoring data in permit applications, then these data must be used to calculate the percent contribution from stormwater.
 One way to calculate the flow rates from stormwater runoff is the Rational Method.
-In this method, flow rates, O, can be estimated by multiplying the land area of the facility, A, by the runoff coefficient, C, and then multiplying that figure by the annual rainfall intensity, I. The rainfall intensity, I, is specific to the geographical area of the country where the facility is located, and may be obtained from most standard engineering manuals for hydrology.
+In this method, flow rates, Q, can be estimated by multiplying the land area of the facility, A, by the runoff coefficient, C, and then multiplying that figure by the annual rainfall intensity, I (i.e., $Q = A \times C \times I$).
+The rainfall intensity, I, is specific to the geographical area of the country where the facility is located, and may be obtained from most standard engineering manuals for hydrology.
 The flow rate, Q, will have volumetric dimensions per unit time, and will have to be converted to units of pounds per year.
+The runoff coefficient represents the fraction of rainfall that does not seep into the ground but runs off as stormwater.
+The runoff coefficient is directly related to how the land in the drainage area is used.
+(See table below).